What is a drawdown lifetime mortgage?

 A drawdown lifetime mortgage is a type of equity release plan that lets you take cash from your home as and when you like – rather than in a single lump sum.

-You only pay interest on the cash you've taken, so these plans can often work out to be more cost-effective as the compound interest grows at a slower pace.
+You only pay interest on the cash you've taken, so these plans can work out to be more cost-effective.
+This is because the compound interest grows at a slower pace.

 How a drawdown lifetime mortgage works